 Some parents have asked if they can donate uniform items for good use.
 These can be returned to school, using the green recycling wheelie bin in reception.

 The following items of jewellery, only, may be worn:

 - A watch

 - One small, plain stud (in each ear lobe only and no bigger than 5mm diameter).
 If a retainer is required, then it must be clear.

 Jewellery must be removed for PE lessons.

 Facial piercings (other than the ear-studs) and other visible piercings must not be worn.

 Extreme styles, such as Mohicans and words, lines and patterns shaved into the hair or eyebrows, are not permitted.
 If hair is dyed, it must not be dyed a colour that could not be achieved naturally.
-In other words, hair may be dyed blond, since blond is a natural colour for hair, but not bright blue or green etc… because these are not natural colours for hair.
+In other words, hair may be dyed blonde, since blonde is a natural colour for hair, but not bright blue or green etc because these are not natural colours for hair.
 All hair must be a single natural colour and not two or more natural colours, for example it would be blonde or black or ginger.